redmanO-o/simple-taxi-service/README.md

 ### 📚 Project description
-This web application is a simple taxi service with authentication, registration, and CRUD operations.
+This web application is an immitation of an simple taxi service with authentication, registration, and CRUD operations.
 It is developed using SOLID
 principles and the Dependency Injection pattern.